grebesche/bees-app/README.md

-# bees app
+# Bees apps

 ### In construction

-Web and android application to create simple events.
+Containing:

+ - API on Google App Engine using Jersey
+ - Android app
+ - Full web app (GWT, polymer)
+ - Light polymer app to view event and reply to it